 Tiki torches are often sold with a snuffer cap attached to the wick ring, standard equipment for most retailers.
 The cap preserves the wick and may also be used to extinguish the torch safely and efficiently.

-Place the snuffer cap over the flame and keepOpens in a new tab. it in place until it has been fully extinguished.
+Place the snuffer cap over the flame and keep it in place until it has been fully extinguished.
 Then remove the lid to allow the wick to cool down before replacing the cap.
-Once the wick has cooled fully, you may remove the snuffer cap and store it in a safe location to keep it safe for future use and storageOpens in a new tab..
+Once the wick has cooled fully, you may remove the snuffer cap and store it in a safe location to keep it safe for future use and storage.

 Models of Tiki Torches Other Than the Traditional